pulp/pulp-operator/docs/quickstart.md

 Create a `Secret` with the `S3` credentials:
 ![S3 credentials Secret](images/4.png "S3 credentials Secret")

-Click on `Pulp`:
+Click `Pulp`:
 ![Click on Pulp](images/5.png "Click on Pulp")

-Select `S3` as storage type and, on S3 storage secret, type the name of the storage you created before, e.g. `example-pulp-object-storage`:
+Select `S3` as the storage type and, on `S3 storage secret`, enter the name of the storage you created before, e.g. `example-pulp-object-storage`:
 ![S3 credentials on Pulp kind](images/6.png "S3 credentials on Pulp kind")

-Click on `Advanced Configuration`, select `Route` as Ingress type, fill in the `Route DNS host`, select `Edge` as Route TLS termination mechanism, and click on `Create`:
+Click `Advanced Configuration`,
+select `Route` as Ingress type, fill in the `Route DNS host`, select `Edge` as Route TLS termination mechanism, and click on `Create`:
 ![Advanced Configuration](images/7.png "Advanced Configuration")

-Wait few minutes, and pulp-operator should be successfully deployed!
+Wait a few minutes for pulp-operator to be successfully deployed!

 You can check your `password` on `Secrets`, `example-pulp-admin-password`:
 ![Admin password Secret](images/8.png "Admin password Secret")